Rule 1: General governance policies of the Quebec Press Council

 b) by giving notice of such change to the Quebec Enterprise Register.

-5.04 Seal – The seal an impression of which appears in the margin of this by-law is that of the Quebec Press Council.
+5.04 Seal – The seal an impression of which appears in the margin of this Rule is that of the Quebec Press Council.

 6. Fiscal Year